PORCELAIN BY ANTOINETTE

 Wheel thrown altered, carved porcelain sculpted bowl.

-Since Antoinette cover the basics before pushing into advanced work, her classes are suitable for beginner, intermediate and advanced students.
+Since we cover the basics before pushing into advanced work, the classes are suitable for beginner, intermediate, and advanced students.

 Day 1: